EPCCed/archer2-data-science/README.md

-## ARCHER2 python course
+## ARCHER2 for data scientists course

 Welcome to the ARCHER2 for data scientists course.
 ARCHER2 https://www.archer2.ac.uk/ is the UK national supercomputing service.

 #### Local details for the online course

-Timetable & location are in [./2022-online.md]
+Timetable & location are in [./2022-online.md](2022-online.md)

 #### What you will need